Who has the right to work in the UK?

 - your certificate of naturalisation as a British citizen AND an official letter from a government agency showing your National Insurance Number

-Here’s what the nationality field of your passport should look like:
+Here’s what the nationality field of your passport should look like to prove your right to work in the UK:

 - a valid or expired Irish passport OR a valid or expired Irish passport card